 Conditions in detention centres should be as close as possible to those at regular reception centres, run by the Migration Agency.
 The only difference should be that the detainees are in a closed building and therefore have certain restrictions to their freedom of movement.
 Coercion or limitations in freedom of movement should not exceed what is necessary based on the grounds for the deprivation of freedom.

 Religious observance is possible for persons of all creeds.
 It is a basic right according to the Swedish Constitution.
-However this does not mean they can leave the centre to go to a mosque, shrine or church.
+However, this does not mean they can leave the centre to go to a mosque, shrine or church.
 Instead a neutral room is reserved for religious observance at the detention centre.
 Detainees are also able to request visits from pastors, imams and others who are important in their religious observance.
-Some faith communities see to it that a leader or a representative visits the detention centre regularly.
+Some faith communities see to it that a leader or representative visits the detention centre regularly.

 While at the detention centre, the detainee has the right to a daily allowance in the same way as other asylum seekers.
 Daily activities are organised for both their physical and mental health.
-There is a library with access to the internet, a number of other computers, a gym room and an enclosed outdoor area for ball games.
-Detainees are expected to help out with activities of daily living, keeping their rooms tidy and helping with work in the kitchen.
-If they refuse then their daily allowance can be reduced.

 If deemed necessary to uphold security, a detainee can be confined in their room if this is necessary for the orderly running of the centre and for safety reasons or if the foreigner represents a danger to themselves or to others.
 Such a decision must be reviewed as often as is required but at least every third day.
 If the person is a danger to themselves then a medical examination should be promptly ordered.
 There is no requirement that detention confined to a room at the centre must be tried before removing someone to police custody or to the prison services.

 Detainees have the right to freedom of information and the right to express opinions in the same way as other citizens.
-Therefore, no restrictions can be placed on the individual's possession of certain newspapers or magazines.
-However the Migration Agency does have a responsibility to limit the spreading of or access to for example pornographic materials or TV programmes which can be found offensive by other detainees.
+Therefore, no restrictions can be placed on the individual’s possession of certain newspapers or magazines.

 Smart phones are not allowed in detention centres since they can be used to take photos of persons present there.
 Simpler mobile phones without a camera function can be borrowed from the detention centre.
 Personal belongings that the detainee cannot have in their room are stored at the detention centre, unless the property is illegal, in which case it is handed over to the police.
 They can have access to these objects upon leaving the detention centre, as a list needs to be made of all stored objects.

 All detainees have access to health care at the same level as other applicants, therefore, requiring, regular visits from nurses and doctors.
-All detainees have access to open air at least 1 hour a day often in a closed courtyard.

-In 2019, the places in the detention centres were close to fully occupied throughout the year.
 Inspections are carried out in detentions centres in accordance with the Optional Protocol to the Convention against Torture.
 In Sweden, the designated National Preventive Mechanism (NPM) to carry out the task is the Parliamentary Ombudsman (JO).

 - lack of uniform procedures for how circumstances are documented as the basis for decisions on separation and security placement are and that the documentation when the separation is suspended has not been done uniformly;